ericdnbn/cnn-image-classifier-melanoma/README.md

   <img src='images/confusion_matrix_fsm.png' width=600 height=375 />
 </p>

+The first simple model returned a validation accuracy of 44.44%, as it predicted every image to be part of the benign lesion class.
+Given that I trained it for just five epochs as a proof of concept, these results were as much as I expected.

 To improve on my first simple model, I began iterating on convolutional neural networks.
 The following are various adjustments made over these iterations to improve model performance:
  - Adding more dense layers
  - Adding convolutional layers